 XMATCH Functions – Master Excels Array Tools!

-Most people using Excel, have used the very important MATCH function.
+Most people using Excel, have used the MATCH function.

-However, with more features and flexibility, the XMATCH function is a successor to the MATCH function of Excel.
+However, with more features and flexibility, the XMATCH function is much more powerful.

 Excel XMATCH Function